davidbasswwu/Auto-Image-Caption-for-Web-Using-Machine-Learning/README.md

   <li>Run the extension.</li>
  </ol>

 by Hayk Mikayelyan, Abi Muñoz.
-Thank you Yining Shi, Lauren Race, Ellen Nickels for helping us with this project։
+<sub>Thank you Yining Shi, Lauren Race, Ellen Nickels for helping us with this project. </sub>